Clear Your Singing Voice After Smoking

 About my vocal after quitting smoking.
 I have tried: Nothing.
 I think it was caused by: I don't know

 You are 75% more likely to regain your singing voice if you quit that one cigarette a day right now.
-The longer you wait, the lower your success rate is of regaining your singing voice and reversing damage.
+The longer you wait, the lower your success rate is of regaining your singing voice and reversing the damage.
 Research has proven that even just one cigarette a day triples your risk of health illnesses like cancer over someone who does not smoke.
 Just one cigarette puts you in that higher risk category.